markoshorro/hashcode/README.md

-# #HashCode2020
+# #HashCode2020 - Jallejos

-Code written by the Jallejos team for the Qualification Round of the #HashCode2020 competition organized by Google.
-Our final score was 26,894,400, achieving the 5th place in Spain and 292nd overall.
+Code written by the __Jallejos__ team for the Qualification Round of the __#HashCode2020__ competition organized by Google.
+The algorithm consists, basically, in a set of optimizations over a greedy algorithm that consumes the best library based on a simple fitness function.

+Our final score was __26,894,400__, achieving the 5th place in Spain and 292nd overall.